 site-security-contacts@mailman.egi.eu this address reaches the security contacts at all grid sites.
-The mailing list is automatically populated from GOCDB ngi-security-contacts@mailman.egi.eu This is the National Grid Infrastructure security contacts list - again automatically populated from the GOCDB noc-managers@mailman.egi.eu This is how to contact the National Operation Centre mangers.
-Note that this mailing list is also used to contact the Operations Management Board (OMB) as all OMB members are on the NOC managers mailing list and no OMB specific mailing list is currently available.
+The mailing list is automatically populated from GOCDB ngi-security-contacts@mailman.egi.eu This is the security contacts list of all Resource Infrastructure Providers - again automatically populated from the GOCDB noc-managers@mailman.egi.eu This is how to contact the Resource Infrastructure Providers Operations Managers - This is more commonly known as the Operations Management Board and in most places in this document abbreviated to the OMB.